North Head Walk in Manly (Map and Highlights)

 From the cemetery, the walking track continues back towards the Barracks Precinct via a well-maintained path through scenic bushland.

-Note that there are a few intersections where things may get a bit confusing, but if you keep following the Bondi to Manly walk signs, you’re on the right track.
+There are a few intersections where things may get a little confusing, but if you keep following the Bondi to Manly walk signs, you’re on the right track.

 Collins Beach signpost